Jabatronic/cm-toplist-plugin/README.md

 ***

 This was a deep dive for me.
 My experience with Wordpress has mostly been in customising themes, working on performance.
-The bulk of my work is in the frontend so I thoroughly enjoyed the challenge of getting deeper into the "guts" of Wordpress and developing my back-end skills which I would like to contine further.
+The bulk of my work is in the frontend so I thoroughly enjoyed the challenge of getting deeper into the "guts" of Wordpress and developing my back-end skills which I would like to continue further.

 ## Process

 I began by creating a small "use case" test for each element of functionality that I was unfamiliar with.
 I did this by constructing very basic, single file plugins using mostly procedural code.
 It quickly became clear that managing more than a small amount of functionality in this way would become hard to manage and debug.

-In researching for a more robust way to put the plugin together I found the Wordpress Plugin Boilerplate which provided me with an opinionated structure to scaffold my project whilst also learning about object oriented approaches to Wordpress development.
+In researching for a more robust way to put the plugin together I found the Wordpress Plugin Boilerplate which provided me with an opinionated structure to scaffold my project whilst also learning about object-oriented approaches to Wordpress development.

 I intend to continue refining this for my own learning and especially to nail down the rest authentication issues!